Quick Dashboard Creation¶

 The system will detect based on whether the identifier ID is duplicated.

-If not duplicated, it will be imported successfully; if duplicated, you need to choose to skip, overwrite, or cancel.
+If not duplicated, the import will be successful; if duplicated, you need to choose to skip, overwrite, or cancel.

 After successful import, you can go to Dashboard > Import Items to view.